Brett-Tanner/souls-like-strings/games/reviews/hollow_knight_silksong.md

 I've grouped my thoughts by area, in the order I encountered them, which might not necessarily be the order you encounter them in.
 If you need to get pastan area you haven't seen without spoilers to see one you have, clicking the table of contents on the right should jump you to the area you want without revealing anything above it.
 It might reveal stuff below it depending on screen-size/paragraph-length though, so probably don't do that on second thoughts.

 I'll start each section off with some vague, spoiler-free tips I would've found helpful for getting through the area to minimize the risk of spoilers, then dive into my impressions.

+## Overall Impressions

 I'm 5 hours in as a start writing this and absolutely loving it, so if you're on the fence about getting the game I can wholeheartedly say go for it!
 It's definitely harder earlier than Hollow Knight, but you have more tools to start with and get even more fairly quickly.

+Animations are so slick, there's something for absolutely everything.
+You glide back a bit before changing directions, jumping immediately after a ledge grab lets you immediately jump again while doing a bunch of backflips, Hornet flips away from the enemy after pogo-ing... the list goes on.
+You can tell just from this that they really took their time making everything perfect.

 Time to set off on my pilgrimage!

-## Starting Area
+## Bone Bottom

 ### Hints